Michigan Bird Records Committee Bylaws

 1. The Michigan Bird Records Committee (MBRC) shall be an autonomous body that serves in an advisory capacity to Michigan Audubon’s Research Program.
 The MBRC shall consist of seven regular members, and two additional members who will be considered first and second alternates.
 Alternates will vote on each submitted record, but their votes will be tallied only in the absence of a vote or votes by regular voting members.
 At meetings, alternates will vote on all matters before the committee and all members have the same status on procedural votes.

 2. Each year, committee members will elect by a majority vote of the full committee a Chairperson and a Secretary for the following year.
-Either position can be filled by a current committee member, or by a former member who has been re-elected to the committee after at least a year’s absence.
+The Chairperson can be filled by a current committee member, or by a former member who has been re-elected to the committee after at least a year’s absence.
 The Chairperson shall be responsible for calling meetings, presiding over the meetings, assuring that the bylaws are properly applied, and soliciting nominations to fill committee vacancies.
+The Secretary can be filled by a current committee member, a former member who has been re-elected to the committee, or a former member not currently serving as a regular or alternate member.
 The Secretary shall be responsible for obtaining necessary documentation, submitting documentation to the committee, maintaining records, and keeping minutes of all meetings.
+If the acting Secretary is not a current regular or alternate member, meeting minutes will be kept by an active member chosen by a majority vote of those in attendance at the meeting.
 The committee members shall determine the policies of the committee, document all review species personally identified in Michigan, vote on all records submitted for evaluation, attend meetings, and carry out other activities as needed.
 Decisions on policy shall be based on majority vote.
 Bylaw changes require a 2/3 vote of the full committee.
 All proposed bylaws changes must be presented in writing to the committee at least 14 days prior to a scheduled meeting.
 Votes on the final motion will be due 30 days after the meeting.

 3. Qualifications for appointment to the committee shall include skill in identification of Michigan bird species or species likely to occur in Michigan and knowledge of the occurrence of birds in Michigan.
 New members are admitted as alternates unless there are three or more vacancies among the regular members, in which case a new member may be admitted with regular status.
 A term will last three years, with a new member’s term beginning when they become a regular member.
 After a member has served a full term, one year must pass before they are eligible to again serve on the committee.